Trump gives Starmer green light to recognise Palestinian state

 He said: “We thought we had that settled numerous times, and then President Putin goes out and starts launching rockets into some city like Kyiv and kills a lot of people in a nursing home or whatever, you have bodies lying all over the street.
 And I say that’s not the way to do it.
 So we’ll see what happens with that.
 I’m very disappointed.”

 Inevitably, there were plenty of awkward moments during the post-talks news conference, which lasted for an hour and 12 minutes.
-At one point, the prime minister sat listening while Trump described London mayor Sadiq Khan as “a nasty man” and gave him advice on tax cuts and energy policy and how to beat Nigel Farage.
+At one point, the prime minister sat listening while Mr Trump described London mayor Sir Sadiq Khan as “a nasty man” and gave him advice on tax cuts, energy policy, and how to beat Nigel Farage.

-Starmer politely hit back on claims Britain is restricting free speech, and told Trump that Sir Sadiq is his friend.
+Sir Keir politely hit back on claims Britain is restricting free speech, and told Mr Trump that Sir Sadiq is his friend.

-However, Trump was clearly pleased that Sir Keir’s wife Lady Victoria had joined her husband on the visit to Turnberry, describing her as “the perfect wife”.
+However, Mr Trump was clearly pleased that Sir Keir’s wife, Lady Victoria, had joined her husband on the visit to Turnberry, describing her as “the perfect wife”.

-She joined the two leaders on Air Force One for the brief flight from Prestwick to Aberdeen for dinner at Trump’s other golf resort there.
+The two leaders later took Air Force One for the brief flight from Prestwick to Aberdeen for dinner at the president’s other Scottish golf resort, the Trump International Golf Links.

 Join our commenting forum